Raw, LIVING Milk

 1 Buy A Share

 Just like a stock in a company, you own a share of the herd.
-This is a one-time purchase.
-One Share = 1/2 Gallon Per week
+This is a one-time purchase, not a recurring payment.
+One Share equals (1) - 1/2 Gallon Jar Per week

 3 Pickup